-- When accessing the video encoder for the first time, the 'Configure Root Password' dialog appears. - 2.
+- When accessing the camera for the first time, the 'Configure Root Password' dialog appears. - 2.
 Enter a password and re-enter to confirm.
-Click OK. - 3.
-The 'Connect to...' dialog appears.
-Enter the User name: root - 4.
-Enter the password set in step 2, and click OK.
-If the password is lost, the video encoder must be reset to the factory default settings.
-See Resetting to the Factory Default Settings, on page 40.
+Click OK. - The 'Connect to...' dialog appears.
+Enter the User name: root - Enter the password set in step 2, and click OK.
+If the password is lost, the camera must be reset to the factory default settings.
+See Resetting to the Factory Default Settings, on page 35.